kukuruza/cmu-bus/README.md

 Installation
 ------------

+App: import 'CmuBusTracker' directory as an Android project.
+It should compile without any issues.

 Server: you need Tomcat 7.0 to run the webserver.
 If you are using Eclipse JEE, import 'webserver' directory as a project.
-App: If you are using Android Eclipse, import 'CmuBusTracker' directory as an Android project.
+Change

+Possible issues.

 Usage